 - Framework used to provide support to all learners

-- Promotes an integrated system of general education and special education
+- Promotes an integrated whole child system of general education and special education

 - Provides early intervention for students who need support to reach their academic or behavioral goals